planningcenter/api-docs/source/includes/_services.md

 - `item`: The default item type

-This value can only be set when a an item is created.
+This value can only be set when an item is created.
 The only value that you can pass is `header`.
 If no value is passed then `item` will be used.
 To create a media item you'll attach a video media to the item, and to create a song item, you'll attach a song.

 <span class='attribute-info-name'>service_position</span>